CBD for Dogs with Cancer

 Giving CBD with Other Treatments

-There is still a lot that we don’t know about how CBD interacts with other treatments, as very few clinical studies have been done looking at real dogs with cancer.
+That said, there is still a lot that we don’t know about how CBD interacts with other treatments, as very few clinical studies have been done looking at real dogs with cancer.
+Individual veterinarians may or may not be willing to try it, and we will discuss below why the regulatory environment might make talking about it hard for your veterinarian.

 There are no known interactions with other supplements, but all supplement usage should be discussed with a veterinarian.